 Benefit from Unsurpassed Networking Opportunities

 The BS in Sport Management provides unsurpassed networking opportunities through a host of events, industry site visits, and guest lectures.
-The Tisch Institute's advisory board boasts some of the top names in sports business including Val Ackerman (left), commissioner, Big East Conference; Gary Bettman, commissioner, NHL; Bruce Beck, chairman, Chelsea FC; Gregory Carey, managing director, Goldman Sachs; Rob Manfred, Commissioner, MLB; and Leon Wagner, chairman and CEO, LW Partners.
+The Tisch Institute's advisory board boasts some of the top names in sports business including Val Ackerman (left), commissioner, Big East Conference; Gary Bettman, commissioner, NHL; Bruce Buck, chairman, Chelsea FC; Gregory Carey, managing director, Goldman Sachs; Rob Manfred, Commissioner, MLB; and Leon Wagner, chairman and CEO, LW Partners.

 Internships and Job Opportunities